Omnistac/zedux/docs/docs/api/glossary.md

 A function passed to [`atom()`](factories/atom) (or other atom factory functions like [`ion()`](factories/ion)).
 This function is called to produce the initial value of the atom instance.
 It also runs every time an atom instance reevaluates.

+These are similar to render functions in React.
+Except of course they return state instead of UI.

 ### Static Graph Dependency

 When one [graph node](#graph-node) depends on another, Zedux draws an edge between those two nodes in its internal graph algorithm.